SushiMista/furfeel-capstone/docs/05 Veterinary Dashboard Design.md

 ## Shift handover (2026-07-19)
 Sidebar page `/handover`: one printable view of the last 8/12/24 h — every monitored dog with current stress pill, harness status, open-alert count, and the window's alert timeline (handled ones marked); dogs with events sort first.
 Print / save PDF reuses the report print stylesheet, so it also serves as the clinic-period report.

+## Per-dog threshold customization (2026-07-24)
+Dog detail → **Thresholds** tab (`ThresholdEditor`): a vet asked to set the classifier threshold for each variable per dog rather than live with one clinic-wide cutoff.
+Two independent controls, tabbed by category (score cutoffs, then one tab per variable) so the editor never becomes a long scroll: score cutoffs (how many points reach mild/moderate/high) and per-variable tiers (when heart rate, respiratory rate, body temperature, motion, ambient temperature, or humidity itself starts scoring).
+Every field shows "Default · x" or "Custom · effective x" and can be reset individually; blank = clinic-wide default from `classifier_config.json`.
+See `08 AI Classification Pipeline` and ADR-015/ADR-016.

 ## MVP priority order
 Board (done) → Dog detail (done) → Alerts queue (done) → Vet notes (done) → Reports (done) → Vet Review media + confirm/override (done) → Admin incl. add-user + System Health (done).